4Lexium/4Lexium/README.md

 M.Sc. in Applied Physics and Mathematics at NTNU Norway.

-I work with developing analysis pipelines for collider-experiment data in Particle Physics research Here you can find my projects in computational physics
+I work with analysis pipelines for Particle-collider-data

+Here you can find my projects in data analysis and computational physics.

 You can also reach me by: alexander.dm.umanky@gmail.com
 <!--